 For TB processing over multiple slots:

-- For unpaired spectrum, the same symbol allocation is applied across the slots determined for the PUSCH transmission and the PUSCH is limited to a single transmission layer.
-The UE shall transmit the TB across the slots determined for the PUSCH transmission, applying the same symbol allocation in each slot.
+- For unpaired spectrum, the same symbol allocation is applied across the N∙K slots determined for the PUSCH transmission and the PUSCH is limited to a single transmission layer.
+The UE shall transmit the TB across the N∙K slots determined for the PUSCH transmission, applying the same symbol allocation in each slot.

-- For paired spectrum or supplementary uplink band, the same symbol allocation is applied across the consecutive slots and the PUSCH is limited to a single transmission layer.
-The UE shall transmit the TB across the consecutive slots applying the same symbol allocation in each slot.
+- For paired spectrum or supplementary uplink band, the same symbol allocation is applied across the N∙K consecutive slots and the PUSCH is limited to a single transmission layer.
+The UE shall transmit the TB across the N∙K consecutive slots applying the same symbol allocation in each slot.

 …